rsinghvi-dev/light-based-information-anchoring-with-visual-markers/README.md

-# visual-attacks-on-thermal-cameras
+# light based information anchoring with visual markers
 Software created by undergraduate students enrolled in ECE 597SD at UMass Amherst.
-The software is for a project about visual attacks on thermal cameras.
+The software is for a project about light based information anchoring with visual markers.

 Team Members|Roles: